TGR Foundation

+TGRF also established the Tiger Woods Learning Center, a 23-acre education and golf facility for kids in Southern California.
+While there, they can take classes in everything from science and math to languages and fine arts.
+Plus there will be a summer camp where kids from all over the country can enjoy the facilities.

 The Tiger Woods Foundation is about empowering minorities, especially underprivileged minority students.
-The TGRF’s goal is for these students to be given the support and resources needed to be successful in school and beyond.
+The TGRF's goal is for these students to be given the support and resources needed to be successful in school and beyond.
 In over the 20 years that this foundation has been opened they have served more than 175,000 students, as well as employing 1,000 educators each year.
-The foundation has been so successful due to its goal of “developing self-advocacy skills in young people,” that their students have a 98.7% college graduation rate, which is one of the highest graduation rates of a scholarship program in the country.
+The foundation has been so successful due to its goal of “developing self-advocacy skills in young people,” that its students have a 98.7% college graduation rate, which is one of the highest graduation rates of a scholarship program in the country.
+Going forward, teacher training will become an even bigger focus.
+The Foundation has partnered with the Discovery Education (a subsidiary of Discovery Communications, which owns the Discovery Channel) to digitize and disseminate the STEM curriculum it has developed to educators around the world.

-One of the greatest things about this foundation is that Tiger Woods created this program because he saw a hole in the society that he wanted to fill.
-He created this foundation because "I wanted a permanent, safe space for kids to explore their dreams" -Tiger Woods.
-He founded this program to help impoverished children and young adults, and in the past 22 years of it being opened, he has exceeded all expectations of this foundation.
+One of the greatest things about this foundation is that Tiger Woods created this program because he saw a hole in society that he wanted to fill.
+He founded this program to help impoverished children and young adults, and in the past 22 years since it being opened, he has exceeded all expectations of this foundation.

+Since its establishment in 1996, the TGR Foundation has achieved a remarkable milestone by raising nearly $150 million.
+This noteworthy achievement has enabled the foundation to establish a meaningful scholarship program, inspired by Tiger Woods' late father, that not only provides financial support but also offers recipients invaluable opportunities for mentorship, internships, workshops, and workforce development.
+Through these comprehensive services, the TGR Foundation is making a significant and lasting impact on the lives of young individuals as they navigate their collegiate journey and prepare for successful futures.